sv1btl/PhantomSDR-Plus/README.md

 The script will build all separate /dist folders with their index.html files, and it will include the favico.ico and the Sysop in the title of each webpage.

+## The Monitor tool.
+This is an optional feature that adds real-time server monitoring to your PhantomSDR application using an automated installation script.<br />
+Please refer to **[Readme](docs/sdr-stats/README.md)** - for detailed instructions.

 ## Final notes.
 In case you re-install or upgrade, please make a backup of your older installation in case you will need some files as: <br /> site_information.json (in frontend), markers.json, start and stop scripts and your .toml and maybe chat_history.txt (all located in the root of PhantoSDR-Plus folder) and replace the original ones after the installation, so not to edit them again.
 From waterfall.js (in /frontend/src) you maybe need to keep all the section **this.bands =** with the settings for the bands you have propably already have<br />